Exit (festival): History

 In July 2021, the festival became the first major festival to be held in Europe since the beginning of the COVID-19 pandemic, which was reported as a historic moment by leading global media such as Billboard, IQ Mag, Variety and NME.
 It hosted c.
 40,000 attendees per day and took place at the Petrovaradin Fortress, an hour away from capital Belgrade.

 Exit festival 2022, under the slogan "Together.
 Always!", was held in its full capacity compared to the years of the pandemic, across more than 40 stages and zones, and three stages that were improved compared to previous years.
 Over four days, the festival was visited by about c.
 200,000 people, and the main performers were Nick Cave & The Bad Seeds, Calvin Harris, Iggy Azalea, Masked Wolf, ZHU, Sepultura and others.

-In November 2022, Exit announced the next edition of the festival, the theme of which is Exit Universe, which will be held from July 6 to 9, 2023, at the Petrovaradin Fortress.
+In November 2022, Exit announced the next edition of the festival, the theme of which was 'Universe', which was held from July 6 to 9, 2023, at the Petrovaradin Fortress.

+In March 2025, organizers told in an interview with IQ Magazine that the 2025 edition may be the last that will take place in Serbia due to the festival's support of the ongoing student protests.
+Organizers said that they have experienced "mounting pressure and threats aimed at silencing [their] right to free expression".
+The EXIT team has publicly aligned itself with the protestors and provided them with food, sleeping bags and other necessities.
+On July 9, the organizers and the media claimed that the next edition of the festival would take place at the Great Pyramid of Giza, although the information was disproved on September 9, with the festival CEO, Dušan Kovačević, stating that, "due to the increasingly frequent dilemmas regarding whether Exit is moving to Egypt, (...) [they] are creating new festivals, as in previous years", confirming that "there is no possibility that the [Exit] festival will be held in Serbia [in 2026]", and announcing a "global tour".